atmos/sinatra_auth_gmail/README.md

-sinatra_gmail_auth
+sinatra_auth_gmail
 ==================

-A sinatra app the provides a gem that...
+A sinatra app that lets you authenticate users via gmail.

 Developing
 ==========